baidu-mco-evangelist/pcs-demo-note-ios/README.md

 pcs-demo-note-ios
 =================

-This is a note demo source code for Baidu PCS
+This is a sample note source code for Baidu PCS